PMArkive/SMEncounterRNGTool/README.md

 2. Find your `Seed` via the clock hands sequence on Continue Screen
 3. Set up the `Filters` and make a `Search`
 4. Set your favorite spread as target frame, put the frame number in the second box of `Timing Range`.
 5. Put your current frame into the first box of `Timing Range`.
-The tool will automately change the value when you are using the `Tool Kit` Tab
+The tool will automatically change the value when you are using the `Tool Kit` Tab
 6. Click `Calc` and get the timer setting, set the timer.
 7. Press A at the Continue Screen or press B to exit QR Scan, start the timer at the same time.
 8. Start the dialogue until the final screen (See below), wait for the timer.
-9. When the timer is done, click A at the same time, recieve or battle with the Pokemon.
+9. When the timer is done, click A at the same time, receive or battle with the Pokemon.
-10. If the Pokemon is not the one you want, calibarte the Pre-Timer and try again
+10. If the Pokemon is not the one you want, calibrate the Pre-Timer and try again

 ### With PokeCalcNTR
  1. Select the `Pokemon` you would like to RNG.